 (a) the research is funded by the NHMRC.
 (Compliance with the Code is a prerequisite for receipt of NHMRC funding.)

-Also see a list of NHMRC guidelines relating to the use of animals in research and teaching here, including the NHMRC Guidelines on the Care of Cats Used for Scientific Purposes (2009), Guidelines on the Care of Cats Used for Scientific Purposes (2009), and A Guide to the care and use of Australian native mammals in research and teaching, among others.
+Also see a list of NHMRC guidelines relating to the use of animals in research and teaching here, and the Best Practice Methodology in the use of Animals for Scientific Purposes.

 Cosmetics Animal Testing